You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 How Does Grapefruit Affect Lipitor?

-When grapefruit is consumed, its furanocoumarin compounds can inhibit the enzyme CYP3A4, which is responsible for metabolizing Lipitor.
-As a result, the body may retain more of the medication, leading to increased levels of atorvastatin in the bloodstream.
+When grapefruit is consumed with Lipitor, the furanocoumarin in the fruit can inhibit the breakdown of the medication in the liver.
+This means that the body may retain more of the medication than usual, leading to increased levels in the bloodstream.

-2. Liver damage: Grapefruit's interaction with Lipitor may increase the risk of liver damage, particularly in individuals with pre-existing liver conditions.
+* Increased risk of kidney damage: The interaction between grapefruit and Lipitor can also increase the risk of kidney damage, particularly in patients with pre-existing kidney conditions.

-2. Avoid grapefruit juice: Grapefruit juice is more likely to interact with Lipitor than whole grapefruit, so it's best to avoid it altogether.
+* Avoid consuming grapefruit juice: Grapefruit juice is more likely to interact with Lipitor than whole grapefruit, so it's best to avoid it altogether.

 Conclusion